What does the treatment involve?

 Aesthetically speaking, will people notice that it's not a "normal" eye?

 In general, the result of surgery with an external prosthesis is magnificent.
-Prostheses are made with volume and the colour of the iris emulates the colour of the patient's healthy eye.
-As the muscles remain in place, the movement is also preservd so the patient will truly feel good with the result.
+Prostheses are made with volume, and colour of the iris emulates the colour of the patient's healthy eye.
+As the muscles remain in place, the movement is also preserved so the patient will truly feel good with the result.